 - Visualize the user experience of your customers

-- Find solutions to the worst performing pages
+- Find solutions for the worst performing pages

 - Determine conversion drop points in the sales funnel

 Looking for training with certification?
-Join Intellipaat’s Google Analytics Certification!
+Join Intellipaat’s Google Analytics Certification Course!

 To delve deeper, next up we need to take a quick look at the Google Analytics overview!